 The Mansion

-By all means, you should visit the former home of the first American president George Washington and his wife Martha.
-However, you are not free to roam about once you’re inside the mansion.
+You should visit the former home of the first American president, George Washington, and his wife, Martha.
+However, you are not free to roam about once inside the mansion.
 Instead, you must follow a marked pathway.
-Please note that you are not allowed to touch objects and there are signs posted.
-On the other hand, you will be able to see many sections of the home, including the study room and President Washington’s bedroom.
+Please note that you cannot touch objects, and signs have been posted.
+On the other hand, you can see many sections of the home, including the study room and President Washington’s bedroom.
 The tour doesn’t take long, as others are following behind you.
 Once back outside, you will notice renovations of the East Front of the mansion along the Potomac River.

 The Gardens

-There are actually not one, not two, but four gardens onsite, in addition to other green spaces.
-Of the four, the one that may be of particular interest to you is the Fruit Garden and Nursery.
-This was the area where George Washington grew an assortment of fruits and vegetables.
-For example, there were and apple and pear trees, as well as corn, potatoes and wheat.
+There are not one, not two, but four gardens onsite and other green spaces.
+Of the four, the one that may be particularly interesting to you is the Fruit Garden and Nursery.
+This was where George Washington grew an assortment of fruits and vegetables.
+For example, there were apple and pear trees, corn, potatoes, and wheat.
 It’s also important to remember that this was a much larger plantation during Washington’s time here, covering 8,000 acres.

 The Washington Family Tomb

-About one half mile from the mansion is the Washington Family Tomb.
-Shielded by an iron gate, this is the final resting place for President George Washington and his wife Martha.
-On most occasions, no one is allowed entry to view the two marble coffins.
+About one-half mile from the mansion is the Washington Family Tomb.
+This is the final resting place for President George Washington and his wife, Martha, shielded by an iron gate.
+Occasionally, no one is allowed entry to view the two marble coffins.
 On the other hand, there are times when special guests are allowed inside during special events.
-Although you can see just two coffins, other family members are also entombed here.
+Although you can see just two coffins, other family members are also interred here.
 This tomb is not the original burial site.
 Instead, the remains were relocated from the Old Vault in 1837.

 Historic Outbuildings

 While George Washington is revered as the first American president and Revolutionary War here, he also owned a plantation.
-In other words, he was a slave owner who had slaves to work on his enormous estate.
-At a time, over 50 people were enslaved here to perform certain duties.
+In other words, he was an enslaver who enslaved people to work on his enormous estate.
+At a time, over 50 people were enslaved here to perform specific duties.
 For instance, some may have worked on the farm and cared for the farm animals.
 Others may have worked on building the mansion or caring for the mansion.
-These historic outbuildings still remain on the property.
-In fact, you will pass the slave quarters before you reach the mansion.
+These historic outbuildings remain on the property.
+You will pass the slave quarters before you reach the mansion.
 If time permits, you may also wish to visit the Slave Memorial and Cemetery.

 Revolutionary War Weekend

 Each year, George Washington’s Mount Vernon hosts a Revolutionary War Weekend.
 During this time, hundreds of people participate in a reenactment on the 12-acre field of a battle.
-In other words, you will see men dressed as American revolutionists as well as others dressed as British soldiers.
-You’ll also get to see military parades and a military camp with women and children dressed in 18th century clothing.
-If that’s not enough, you can also see George Washington himself, as he addresses his troops.
-Needless to say, this is one of the busiest weekends at Mount Vernon.
+In other words, you will see men dressed as American Revolutionists as well as others dressed as British soldiers.
+You’ll also see military parades and a military camp with women and children dressed in 18th-century clothing.
+If that’s not enough, you can also see George Washington as he addresses his troops.
+This is one of the busiest weekends at Mount Vernon.

 Related: National Monuments To Visit On Veteran’s Day